davidebolo1993/VISOR/README.md

 Inputs to VISOR SHORtS and VISOR LASeR are:

 - genome.fa is the reference genome in .fasta format
-- folder (or folder1, folder2, folder3 ...) is one or more folders containing one ore more haplotypes generated with VISOR HACk.
-If multiple input folders are given, each is considered a subclone and -f specifies each subclone fraction (percentage)
+- folder (and folder1, folder2, folder3 ...) is one or more folders containing one ore more haplotypes generated with VISOR HACk.
+If multiple input folders are given, each is considered a subclone and -cf specifies each subclone fraction (percentage)
 - sim.bed is the .bed file containing regions to simulate from the haplotypes, like the one in _Examples/SHORtS.LASeR.bed_.